DamonOehlman/chromex/README.md

 # chromex

-This is a simple function to assist with the installation and version detection for a chrome extension.
+This is a set of helpers for working with chrome extensions.

 [![NPM](https://nodei.co/npm/chromex.png)](https://nodei.co/npm/chromex/)

+## Usage

+To be completed.

 ## License(s)